-- 1. On every unauthorized absence day: Class /Homeroom Teacher will inform the family by sending a demerit. - 2.
-On the 2nd unauthorized absence day: Class /Homeroom Teacher will contact the parents. - 3.
-On the 5th unauthorized absence day: the parents will be asked to meet with the Counsellor and Class/Homeroom Teacher. - 4.
-On the 10th unauthorized absence day: An Action Plan is made for further procedures. - 5.
-When the student has 15 unauthorized absence days: the parents will be asked to meet with the Vice Principal, Counsellor and Class/Homeroom Teacher.
-The student and the parents sign a Conditional Agreement, in which the school expectations are reinforced. - 6.
+- 1. On every unauthorised absence day: class/homeroom teacher will inform the family by sending a demerit. - 2.
+On the 2nd unauthorised absence day: class/homeroom teacher will contact the parents. - 3.
+On the 5th unauthorised absence day: the parents will be asked to meet with the counsellor and class/homeroom teacher. - 4.
+On the 10th unauthorised absence day: An action plan is made for further procedures. - 5.
+When the student has 15 unauthorised absence days: the parents will be asked to meet with the vice principal, counsellor, and class/homeroom teacher.
+The student and the parents sign a conditional agreement, in which the school expectations are reinforced. - 6.
 For any further absences, the student may not be offered a place at the school for the next academic year.

-Early pick-up
+Early Pick-Up

-In case the child is picked up before the end of last lesson, the person picking the student up must fill in a Student Early Pick up Form.
-This can be acquired from the Front Desk in the Main Lobby.
-The form must be signed by the Class/Homeroom teacher.
+In case the student is picked up before the end of last lesson, the person picking the student up must fill in a Student Early Pick-Up Form.
+This can be acquired from the front desk in the main lobby.
+The form must be signed by the class/homeroom teacher.
 No student is allowed to leave without the signed form.
+There must be a valid reason for the early pick-up, for example a doctor's appointment.

-Students in grades 0-6 are not allowed to leave the school premises without an authorized adult escort.
+Students are not allowed to leave the school premises without an authorised adult escort.